Wil-Ro/BlogPosts/posts/Newer Work/PlantSystem.md

-# Plant Care System
+# Plant Watering System
 ## Summary
 This documents my attempts to build a smart system to maintain plants.
-This has mostly been a chance to experiment with my ideas on automated farming in a small form-factor I can work on in my flat at home.
+This has mostly been a chance to develop skills with electronics whilst letting me experiment with concepts near automated farming in a small form-factor I can work on in my flat at home.
 It's being build entirely out of second-hand, reused parts from old electronics.

 ## The Ideas Behind This
 I first began this project when I initially came across the idea of automated farming.
 It was a really intriguing idea to me and I spent a long time thinking through concepts in my head but didn't act on them for a decent few months.
 Eventually I got to a point where I really wanted to just try and build something physical to experiment with my ideas so this project came to light as a small way for me to try this.